opentofu/opentofu/docs/static-evaluation.md

 Once you know what the requirements are for an expression (`hcl.Expression`), you can build up an evaluation context (`hcl.EvalContext`) to provide those requirements or return an error.
 In the above example, the evaluation context would include `{"var": {"bar": <somevalue>}`.

-Expression evaluation is currently split up into two stages: config loading and reference evaluation
+Expression evaluation is currently split up into two stages: config loading and graph reference evaluation

 ## Config Loading